Kusk24/Game_App_Development_Project1/README.md

-# Project 1 of Game App Development
+# Project 1 of Game Design Development
 Using Java and Modifying the Space Invaders Project

 # Team Members